 MSI’s latest high-performance all-in-one (AIO) liquid CPU cooler is finally available after being revealed earlier this year.
-Today, we are going to check out and review the MSI MPG CORELIQUID K360 AIO Liquid CPU Cooler.
+Today, we checking out the MSI MPG CORELIQUID K360 AIO Liquid CPU Cooler.
 The K360 is the triple-fan variant, while the K240 is the dual fan variant.
 The new MPG CoreLiquid K series offers several new features like a 2.4″ inch LCD, Asetek’s 7th gen. pump, a pump embedded fan, and many more.
 If you’re in the market for a high-performance AIO liquid CPU cooler for your toasty CPU, stick around and continue reading our MPG CoreLiquid K360 review below.

 MSI MPG CoreLiquid K360 Review – Best AIO Liquid CPU Cooler?